Airbnb & Vrbo vs. Short-Term Vacation Rental Regulation: How to Reach Your Target Audience with Tunnl’s Prebuilt Audiences

 There’s a clear bipartisan divide between this Anti Government Regulation Short Term Rentals audience and the people in its Pro counterpart.
 Republican advocacy for small government aligns with this group’s resistance to state control of short-term rentals.

-Using the Advanced Search feature available with a free Tunnl platform account, we analyzed an overlap of the Anti Government Regulation Short Term Rentals audience with our prebuilt Homeowners audience.
+Using Tunnl's Audience Builder, we analyzed an overlap of the Anti Government Regulation Short Term Rentals audience with our prebuilt Homeowners audience.
 Of the 38 million people in this audience who are opposed to state control of short-term rentals, 30 million of them are homeowners.

-To see additional, granualar cross sections of people who are against state government regulation of short-term rentals and support other issues you're campaigning on, use the Audience Builder in Tunnl Plus to create your own custom short-term rental segments in minutes by combining, excluding, and overlapping hundreds of prebuilt issue-based audiences based on demographics, geographic radiuses, and interests.
+To see additional, granualar cross sections of people who are against state government regulation of short-term rentals and support other issues you're campaigning on, use the Audience Builderto create your own custom short-term rental segments in minutes by combining, excluding, and overlapping hundreds of prebuilt issue-based audiences based on demographics, geographic radiuses, and interests.

 Some people in the Anti Government Regulation Short Term Rentals may be property owners renting out their spaces on Airbnb and Vrbo who don’t want the state stepping in to criminalize their business.
 They may be settled into neighborhoods where vacation rentals are common and trust their local officials to make the best calls on how to improve trash, parking, and noise issues.